Journey to the Remote World of Three Pagodas Pass

-From time to time it is possible for foreign tourists to visit the Myanmar side of the Three Pagodas Pass on a day pass.
+From time to time, foreign tourists can also venture to the Myanmar side of Three Pagodas Pass on a special day pass and explore the fascinating town of Payathonsu and its market in Kayin State.